Learning Objectives

 Cloud WAF is a reliable way to lock down SaaS applications and confidential data held on cloud containers.
 The cloud firewall tracks access and blocks threats – generally more efficiently than on-premises alternatives.
 It gathers data for audit purposes and neutralizes cloud DDoS attacks.

 WAF in the cloud also scales smoothly.
 Users can purchase extra capacity in the vendor's virtualized data center.
-There are few limits to data processing capacity or the size of a client's cloud deployment.
+There are few limits to data processing capacity or the size of a client's full cloud-based WAF deployment.
 Cloud WAF is therefore a sound option for companies with growth potential.

 FAQ